 Our team recently visited the historic city of Kameoka, just west of Kyoto.
 The area is distinctly rural with a lot of grand old farmhouses from a century ago still standing.

 We were accompanied by Rica Bradshaw, premier real estate agent working mainly in Kobe and Kyoto (bilingual English & Japanese speaker).

-GYO means “line” in japanese.
-Following the success of the previous 2014 “pocket onsen”, the GYO version is even more minimal, simple, stilish.
+GYO means “line” in Japanese.
+Following the success of the previous 2014 “pocket onsen”, the GYO version is even more minimal, simple, stylish.

 Three hinoki wood orbs are stored in line together with a vial of hinoki aroma oil in a traditional paulownia wood box.

 Open the tight wooden box, draw out the hinoki orbs and apply few drops of hinoki essential oil.

 Once you drop them in hot water you will feel as you have been teleported into a Japanese onsen…! (hot springs) VIEW THE RANGE HERE